19WDWU02/express-products-server/README.md

 # Express Products Server

-Create a new express server that is going to filter out products from a list of json for products.
+Create a new express server that is going to filter out products from a list of json.
 Your server needs to include at least these filters

 1. All Products